zhaobaoping/test/BUMO_NODEJS_SDK_Guide.rst

 **Transaction Services**

-Transaction Services provide interfaces to write to or query the BuChain.
+Transaction Services provide interfaces to write to or query BuChain.

 **Block Services**